blackbaud/stache1/admin/index.md

 Very similar to the page note which is specified in the front matter, the following snippet can be used to include inline notes.

 `{% raw %}{% include note.html priority='medium' note='Medium priority note.' %}{% endraw %}`

+## Adding Blog Category

+0. Create a folder under blog with the name of your category.
+0. Create a folder under that new folder called _posts.
+0. Create your blog posts in that new _posts folder.